mvolkmann/blog/src/prolog.md

 The body is a comma (means "and") or semicolon (means "or") separated list of goals.
+Typically each goal is written on a separated line and indented, but this is not required.

 The following rules state that if something is a whippet or a cheetah then it is fast.